jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 attack.
-Lastly, due to the importance of the role played by law enforcement in responding to BECs, it is key to have plans and contacts already in place.Protect accountsAccount Management \[5] Establish and Maintain an Inventory of Accounts \[5\.1] Disable Dormant Accounts \[5\.3]Access Control Management \[6] Establish an Access Granting Revoking Process \[6\.1, 6\.2]
+Lastly, due to the importance of the role played by law enforcement in responding to BECs, it is key to have plans and contacts already in place.
+Protect accounts
+Account Management \[5]
+ Establish and Maintain an
+Inventory of Accounts \[5\.1]
+ Disable Dormant Accounts \[5\.3]
+Access Control Management \[6]
+ Establish an Access Granting
+Revoking Process \[6\.1, 6\.2]
  Require MFA for Externally\-
-Exposed Applications \[6\.3] Require MFA for Remote NetworkAccess \[6\.4]Security awareness programsSecurity Awareness and Skills
+Exposed Applications \[6\.3]
+ Require MFA for Remote Network
+Access \[6\.4]
+Security awareness
+programs
+Security Awareness and Skills
+Training \[14]
-Training \[14]Although not part of the CIS Controls, a special focus should be placed on
+Although not part of the CIS Controls, a special focus should be placed on
-BEC and processes associated with updating bank accounts.Managing incident responseIncident Response Management \[17] Designate Personnel to ManageIncident Handling \[17\.1] Establish and Maintain ContactInformation for Reporting Security Incidents \[17\.2] Establish and Maintain anEnterprise Process for Reporting Incidents \[17\.3]2024 DBIR Incident Classification Patterns41Basic Web Application AttacksSummaryFrequencyThreat actors continue to take advantage of assets with default, simplistic and easily guessable credentials via brute forcing them, buying them or reusing them from previous breaches.What is the same?Financially motivated external actors continue to target credentials and personal information.Threat actors1,997 incidents, 881 with confirmed data disclosureExternal (100%),
+BEC and processes associated with updating bank accounts.
+Managing incident response
+Incident Response Management \[17]
+ Designate Personnel to Manage
+Incident Handling \[17\.1]
+ Establish and Maintain Contact
+Information for Reporting Security
+Incidents \[17\.2]
+ Establish and Maintain an
+Enterprise Process for Reporting
+Incidents \[17\.3]42
+Basic Web
+Application Attacks
+Frequency
+1,997 incidents,
+881 with confirmed
+data disclosure
+Threat actors
+External (100%),
 Internal (1%),
 Multiple (1%)
+(breaches)
+Actor motives
-(breaches)Actor motives Financial (85%),
+Financial (85%),
 Espionage (15%)
-(breaches)Data
+(breaches)
+Data
+compromised
-compromisedCredentials (71%),
+Credentials (71%),
 Personal (58%),
 Other (29%),
 Internal (17%)
+(breaches)
+Summary
+Threat actors continue to take advantage of assets with default, simplistic and easily guessable credentials via brute forcing them, buying them or reusing them from previous breaches.
+What is the same?
+Financially motivated external
+actors continue to target credentials and personal information.
-(breaches)Relevant ATT\&CK
+Relevant ATT\&CK
-techniquesBrute Force: T1110Credential Stuffing:T1110\.004Password Cracking:T1110\.002Password Guessing:T1110\.001Password Spraying:T1110\.003Compromise Accounts: T1586Email Accounts: T1586\.002Exploit Public\-Facing Application:
+techniques
+Brute Force: T1110 
+Credential Stuffing:
+T1110\.004 
+Password Cracking:
+T1110\.002 
+Password Guessing:
+T1110\.001 
+Password Spraying:
+T1110\.003
+Compromise Accounts: T1586 
+Email Accounts: T1586\.002
+Exploit Public\-Facing Application:
+T1190
+External Remote Services: T1133
-T1190External Remote Services: T1133Valid Accounts: T1078
+Valid Accounts: T1078 
+Default Accounts:
+T1078\.001 
+Domain Accounts:
+T1078\.002
-Default Accounts:T1078\.001Domain Accounts:T1078\.002Use Alternate Authentication
+Use Alternate Authentication
+Material: T1550 
+Application Access Token:
+T1550\.001
+Active Scanning: T1595 
+Vulnerability Scanning:
+T1595\.002
-Material: T1550Application Access Token:T1550\.001Active Scanning: T1595Vulnerability Scanning:T1595\.0022024 DBIR Incident Classification Patterns42Attack of
+2024 DBIR Incident Classification Patterns
-the stolen
-credentialsIf youre a regular reader,73 you may have realized by now that there are a great many incidents in our dataset that leverage stolen credentials.
-Over the past 10 years, stolen credentials have appeared in almost one\-third
-(31%) of breaches (Figure 42\).
-Ergo,
-credentials are a core component of compromising organizations.
-However, while we know this to be a fact, there are a lot of things we dont know about these credentials: Where do they come from, how did they get here and will we ever know the full story?74Figure 41\.
-Top Hacking actions in Basic Web Application Attacks breaches
-(n\=713\)Like a one\-size\-fits\-all gas station
-baseball cap (Keep on Truckin), any organization can fit into the Basic
-Web Application Attacks pattern, but it wont look too good on you.
-The Financial and Insurance (18%);
-Information (14%); and Professional,
-Scientific and Technical Services
-(13%) industries make up the top three verticals affected by Basic Web
-Application Attacks, but we see these attacks in most other industries as well.
-There is also no substantial difference between large organizations (55%) and small organizations (47%) in the Basic
+43
+Figure 42\.
+Top Action varieties since
+2013 (n\=35,970\)
-Web Application Attacks pattern.Figure 42\.
-Top Action varieties since 2013 (n\=35,970\)What if we were to tell you there is perhaps no pattern that is as complex, multifaceted and, quite frankly, riveting to read about as the Basic Web
+What if we were to tell you there is perhaps no pattern that is as complex, multifaceted and, quite frankly, riveting to read about as the Basic Web